davidwl/AppLaunchpad/docs/general-settings.md

 ### header.disabled
 - **type**: boolean
-- **description**: disables Luigi's default out-of-the-box top navigation when set to `true`.
+- **description**: disables AppLaunchpad's default out-of-the-box top navigation when set to `true`.
 This means that top navigation is hidden and only the left-side navigation is visible.
 - **default**: by default, the parameter is set to `false`, which means the navigation is enabled.

 ### responsiveNavigation